5hreyv/ConnectCare/README.md

-# 🌱 ConnectCare — Google Solution Challenge 2025 Submission
+# 🌱 ConnectCare — Connecting NGOs and Volunteers

 > “Because kindness should never be out of reach.”